 There she is.

-She couldn't graduate from a class, but because it used to be a woke department of woke, they let her go in the military.
+The phony, she couldn't graduate from a class, but because it used to be a woke department of woke, they let her go in the military.

-And I'm gonna try to get them.
+And I'm going to try to get them.

 I tried to follow them.